 A charitable remainder trust (CRT) allows you to retain income for an unlimited number of individuals, provide specialized management of your gift, and it may increase your capacity to make gifts to your favorite charities.

-A charitable remainder trust is a separately invested irrevocable trust you create by designating a person or persons to receive income payments of at least 5% annually.
+A charitable remainder trust is a separately invested irrevocable trust you create by designating a person or persons to receive annual income payments.
 Trusts can accept a wide range of assets, including cash, securities, closely held stock, or real property.
 At the conclusion of the income payments, the trust principal is distributed to the named charities.

 A charitable remainder trust involves administrative and start-up fees.
 Because of the increased flexibility of this gift option, it can also be somewhat complicated.
 Therefore, trusts must have a minimum value of $100,000.